ddrcode/c64rust/README.md

 # c64rust

-This is a simple (and incomplete) CMOS6502 and C64 emulator implemented in Rust.
+This is a simple (and incomplete) CMOS6502 and C64 emulator/debugger implemented in Rust.
 The main purpose of this project is to practice my Rust skills and turn into reality my old dream of building an emulator.

 When built, the project provides three binaries (in `target/debug`)

-- `machine`: a generic 6502 emulator (CPU and memory only)
+- `machine`: a generic 6502 emulator (CPU and memory only) for CLI,
 - `c64`: CLI-based C64 emulator built on top of the above - good for testing: it can execute a binary and exit (on BRK or specific address) with processor status (or full disassembly)